 You probably know that building an online portfolio and keeping it up-to-date is one of the most important things you can do to promote your portrait photography business.
 It gives people a place to see your latest work and get a sense of your style as a photographer.
 But are you getting the most out of it?

-There’s a range of beautiful, modern themes and layouts to choose from that make it simple to build a portfolio that’s attractive and looks on-trend.
+There’s a range of beautiful, modern templates and layouts to choose from that make it simple to build a portfolio that’s attractive and looks on-trend.

 You can easily set up an online store that seamlessly integrates with your portfolio.

 - It allows you to embed videos in your online portfolio.
 This could be used for things like giving customers a behind-the-scenes look at how you create your beautiful portraits.

 The ability to maintain an email list of existing and potential customers, which will enable you to keep in touch with them and offer promos.

 2. Start a Portrait Photography Blog